vamc294/VSD-Workshop/README.md

 # 2. Day 1 - Introduction to Verilog RTL design and Synthesis
 ## 2.1.
 Introduction to Simulation
+**RTL design**:
-**RTL design**: Register Transfer Level (RTL) is representation of a digital circuit at an abstract level.
-This abstract realization of a specification is achieved using HDLs like Verilog, VHDL etc in simple text form.
-Before the invention of RTL, digital engineers used to specify their desgins as schematic entry which could be tedious and error prone.
+                Register Transfer Level (RTL) is a representation of the digital circuit at the abstract level.
+There are two elements in digital circuits: Sequential Circuit and Combinational Circuit , with the help of these two elements, a digital designer can implement any circuit.
+There are two commonly used variants of the RTL — namely: Verilog and VHDL, which a digital design engineer can represent their functionality of the design in a simple text entry language.
+Before the RTL invention, engineers designed a complete functionality as a circuit — schematic entry, this made the design a hefty job with high level of errors.

+**Simulation**:
-**Simulation**: RTL design is checked for adherence to its specification using simulation.
-This helps finding and fixing bugs in the RTL design in the early stages of design development. iVerilog gives the framework to achieve this. iVerilog in short to [Icarus Verilog](http://iverilog.icarus.com/) is an open source toolchain for simulation and synthesis.
-Although it is used only for simulation due to it's potential advantages Yosys brings as a synthesis tool (*more details in later parts*). iVerilog frameowrk requires the RTL desgin file and a test bench file for simulation.
+                RTL design is checked for adherence to its specifications by simulating the design.
+Simulator is the tool used for simulating the design.
+This helps finding and fixing bugs in the RTL design in the early stages of design development.
+Here in this workshop we used iverilog to achieve this.

+iVerilog  [Icarus Verilog](http://iverilog.icarus.com/) is an open source toolchain for simulation and synthesis.
+But here we use it only for simulation purposes.

 A test bench file specifies stimulus to the input ports of the RTL design.
 This way the designer could verify the design for every change at its input ports, the change in the output.
 The simulation output of iVerilog can be taken as a value change dump ('.vcd') file that could then be visualized in GTKWave.